spring-projects/spring-framework/CONTRIBUTING.md

 ## Contributing  to the Spring Framework

-First off, thank you for taking the time to contribute!
+First off, thank you for taking the time to contribute! :+1: :tada:

-*Table of Contents*
+**Table of Contents**

 * [Code of Conduct](#Code-of-Conduct)
 * [How to Contribute](#How-to-Contribute)